italia/spid-cie-oidc-docs/docs/en/entity_configuration.rst

        :ref:`Metadata<metadata_oidc>` and each value MUST be a JSON Object that represents the Metadata, according to the Metadata schema of that type.

-       An Entity configuration CAN contain more Metadata statements, but only one for each type of Metadata (<**entity_type**>).
+       An Entity configuration MAY contain more Metadata statements, but only one for each type of Metadata (<**entity_type**>).

        The allowed types are the following: